• Skip to main content

 • Infant in the Neonatal Intensive Care Unit

-Some moms want to try and increase their supply in order to build a freezer stash.
-I don’t recommend the practice of having a huge freezer stash, but it’s really up to you.
-Just remember – you can’t always increase your supply!
+Some moms want to increase their supply to build a freezer stash.
+I don’t recommend having a huge freezer stash, but it’s really up to you.
+Just remember—you can’t always increase your supply!

 How many times a day should you pump or nurse for a full milk supply?

-Assuming there are no underlying conditions, in the early weeks of breastfeeding, you will need to be around 8-12 times in a 24-hour period.
+Assuming there are no underlying conditions, in the early weeks of breastfeeding, you will need to be around 8-12 times in 24 hours.
 This can vary depending on your breast storage capacity.

 Different methods for pumping to increase milk supply